dalzinho/teach-twice/20200603_dani_book_translation.md

 ## About this book:

-This book began life as a 'Peer-Evaluation with Moodle Workshops' course, taught in the University of the Basque Country's teacher-training programme.
+This book began life as a 'Peer-Assessment with Moodle Workshops' course, taught in the University of the Basque Country's teacher-training programme.

 Since the initial course, other Further and Higher education institutions have adopted subsequent editions of the course as a professional development tool.
 Aimed at university teaching staff, the course has been used widely to increasing the quality of teaching and learning in these institutions.